lsst-it/ittn-024/index.rst

 It was implemented to install a single mode 24-strand fiber optic cable and to connect a 12-strand optical terminal with LC UPC connector.

-A protective box with an industrial switch with 8 ports was also installed.
+A protective box with an industrial switch with 8 ports was also installed

 we took advantage of installing a phone with a protective box and also an access point and a surveillance camera and seeing the generator working in the image.